 You need to start by picking out and buying your domain names because this is the place where people are going to find you online.
 It’s your virtual business address.

 But what domain name should you use?
-This is a big question and the right answer is going to be the short answer is that fits you best (for a more in-depth dicussion on choosing your domain name you can click this link).
+This is a big question and the right answer is going to be the domain name that fits you best (for a more in-depth discussion on choosing your domain name you can click this link).
 Should you use your own name or should you focus on a brand name?

 The answer is it all depends on your purpose and goal.
 There are right answers on both sides of the argument.
 On one side, you have sites like MichaelHyatt.com.
 He’s a masterful platform builder, noted authority, and has a tremendous audience.
 Then on the other side of the equation you have Pat Flynn, who’s site is smartpassiveincome.com.
 He approached it from the branding perspective, and his site is incredibly influential and widely acknowledged as one of the leading blogs in his market.